OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 For details on our refund deadlines and policies, please refer to the information below. note that our policies differ for subscription payments vs. one-time course and Specialization purchases, and that payment options may vary from one Service to another.
 Please also note that we treat violations of our Terms of Use and Honor Code very seriously, and we have no obligation to offer refunds to learners who are found to be in violation of these terms, even if their requests are made within the designated refund period.
 Similarly, we have no obligation to offer late refunds to learners who do not pass a course or Specialization, or who are otherwise unsatisfied with their final grade.

-For more information about our refund process, including instructions for requesting a refund, please visit our Learner Help Center.For Month-to-Month Subscriptions
+For more information about our refund process, including instructions for requesting a refund, please visit our Learner Help Center.

+For Month-to-Month Subscriptions

 Coursera does not offer refunds for payments made on a subscription plan.
 To avoid being charged during a free trial promotion, you must cancel your subscription before your 7-day free trial ends.
 If you complete a course during the free trial period, Coursera reserves the right to require you to pay for a one-month subscription in order to receive a Course and/or Specialization Certificate.

-Your subscription will continue on a month-to-month basis unless and until you \_tcancel your subscription or the subscription is suspended or discontinued by Coursera.
+Your subscription will continue on a month-to-month basis unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.
 For subscriptions to individual Specializations, Coursera will automatically discontinue your subscription at the end of the monthly period during which you earn a Specialization Certificate for the Specialization, unless you have subscribed through a third party marketplace that restricts Coursera's ability to do so -- e.g., in-app purchases through the Apple App Store.
 Please visit the third party marketplace for information regarding their policies.
 You must cancel your subscription before your monthly renewal date to avoid the next billing.

 If you cancel your subscription, cancellation will be effective at the end of the current monthly period. you will have continued access to your subscription for the remainder of that period, but you will not receive a refund.